incoresemi/uatg/docs/source/tutorial.rst

 Now, let's start by generating the tests.

-.. note:: All paths are absolute.
+.. warning:: All paths are absolute.

 =======================
 **Generate** ASM tests